 You may love your glowing summer skin — but how do you know it loves you back?
 Our skin has a way of communicating with us, letting us know if we are causing too much sensitivity or over exfoliating.
 And that does not change just because summer is here.
 In fact, your summer skincare routine is as essential as your winter one.

 “Our behavior tends to change with [the] weather — we shed clothing and spend more time outdoors as the mercury rises — so we also sweat more, get oilier and get more UV exposure.
-As our skin adapts [to] the weather, our skincare should follow,” says Papri Sarkar, M.D., the president of the New England Dermatological Society.
+As our skin adapts [to] the weather, our skincare should follow,” says Papri Sarkar, M.D., the past president of the New England Dermatological Society.